sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 # Getting started

-Git Vibe keeps the command surface intentionally small, but the workflow it creates is powerful: every task becomes its own short-lived `feat/*` branch and worktree, so humans and AI agents always have a clean lane to work in.
+Git Vibe is at its best when your team is moving fast with AI.
+Every task gets its own lane, so you can ask an agent to explore, review, or build without gambling on your current checkout.

 ## Install Git Vibe